 Geographies of Race and Gender.

 Examines how “natural” differences of gender and race are created through discourses, images and everyday practices in particular spatial contexts.
 Using historical and fictional texts, ethnographies, theoretical discussions and films the course explores the production of racial and gender differences in European development and imperialist expansion.
 Focuses on three historical periods in the production of racialized and gendered geographies: plantation/slave societies in the Americas, African Colonialism, contemporary globalization and ethnic diversity in Europe.
-(Same as Women's Studies 233.)
+(Same as Women's and Gender Studies 233.)
+Merrill.

-238S African-American Theatre from Ira Aldridge to August Wilson.
+African-American Theatre from Ira Aldridge to August Wilson.

 The Black Self: Identity and Consciousness.

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 (Writing-intensive.)
 Prerequisite, One course in philosophy or Africana studies, or consent of instructor.
 (Same as Philosophy 242.)
 Maximum enrollment, 20.
-Franklin.

 A study of the life, times and music of selected jazz musicians from 1950 to the present.
 Emphasis on the range of jazz styles from that era including funky, fusion and free jazz.
-Prerequisite, 160 or consent of instructor.
+(Social, Structural, and Institutional Hierarchies.)
+Offered in alternate years.
 (Same as Music 259.)

 African-American Popular Music.

-South Africa, 1652-2004.
+South Africa, 1652-1998.